top of page

 Package pricing does anticipate that you will attend the number of sessions included in the package.
 There will be no refund for sessions dropped, but there is flexibility in scheduling should an emergency arise.

-Go to the Online Self-acceptance Workshops Page for more information about our current membership program and to the Book Online Page to schedule for a one-on-one appointment or to register for the membership program.
+Go to the Book Online Page to schedule for a one-on-one appointment or to register for workshops.

 You can use the email to the left or contact us by using this form: